 What are the challenges?

-With global emissions increasing, atmospheric concentrations of carbon dioxide and other greenhouse gases show a steady rise.
-To limit the increase in temperature to below 2°C, emissions of these gases worldwide need to be more than halved by 2050 and to be close to zero by 2100.
+Atmospheric concentrations of carbon dioxide and other greenhouse gases show a steady rise.
+To limit the increase in temperature to below 2°C, emissions of these gases worldwide in the long term need to approach zero.
 Achieving the fundamental reorientation of society which this implies will require both action by individual countries and international cooperation to reduce emissions, including under the UN Climate Change Convention.
 The Cross-Party Committee on Environmental Objectives has proposed a climate policy framework for a Sweden with zero net emissions of greenhouse gases by 2045.
 Reaching zero net emissions of greenhouse gases represents a huge challenge for the whole of society.